More life for living

 In the subgroup of patients who received tamoxifen, an increased risk for QT prolongation was observed.
 KISQALI is not indicated for concomitant use with tamoxifen4

-1L, first line; AI, aromatase inhibitor; HR, hazard ratio; ITT, intent to treat; mOS, median overall survival; NR, not reached; NSAI, nonsteroidal aromatase inhibitor; OS, overall survival.
+1L, first line; HR, hazard ratio; ITT, intent to treat; mOS, median overall survival; NR, not reached; NSAI, nonsteroidal aromatase inhibitor; OS, overall survival.

 TIME TO CHEMOTHERAPY

-Median time to chemotherapy delayed over 4 years
+MONALEESA-7: Median time to chemotherapy delayed over 4 years for 1L premenopausal patients

 At a median follow-up of 54 months

-Time to chemotherapy was evaluated in a post hoc exploratory analysis and was defined as the time from randomization to the beginning of the first chemotherapy after discontinuing study treatment.
-There was no prespecified statistical procedure controlling for type 1 error3
+Time to chemotherapy was evaluated in a post hoc exploratory analysis and was defined as the time from randomization to the beginning of the first chemotherapy after discontinuing study treatment3

 ET, endocrine therapy; HER2-, human epidermal growth factor receptor 2-negative; HR+, hormone receptor-positive; mBC, metastatic breast cancer; mTTC, median time to chemotherapy; PFS, progression-free survival.